Elijah V. White: Postbellum life

-After the war, White returned to Loudoun County a hero and resumed his farming operations.
+After the war, White returned to Loudoun County a hero and resumed his farming operations and a mercantile business.
 In 1866 he successfully ran for county sheriff.
 The four-year term was the only time in public office that White would spend.
-He served as President of Peoples National Bank of Leesburg for a time and also took over operation of Conrad's Ferry, changing the name to White's Ferry, which still operates today.
+He was also elected as treasurer of Loudoun County.
+In 1872, he took over operation of Conrad's Ferry, changing the name to White's Ferry.
+He served as president of People's National Bank of Leesburg from 1892 to his death.

+On April 15, 1866, he was baptised by elder Joseph Furr and was ordained minister on August 18, 1877, of the Primitive Baptist Church.
+After the death of Furr, he became pastor of the New Valley, Mill Creek and Frying Pan churches in Virginia.

+Personal life

+White married Sara Elizabeth Gott of Montgomery County, Maryland, in 1857.
+They had five children, E. B., B. V., John G., Mrs. John Gold and Mrs. Isaac Long.
+His wife died in the 1880s.
+In 1894, he married Margaret Gittings Baines of Philadelphia.

-White died January 11, 1907, and is buried in Union Cemetery in Leesburg.
+White died on January 11, 1907, at his home in Leesburg.
+Senator John W. Daniel attended his funeral.
+He is buried in Union Cemetery in Leesburg.